Dekr0/Winter2022Md/PHIL325/BayesianismandPragmaticArguments.md

 - The probability and utility functions are established by reasoning backwards :
   - since the agent preferred some uncertain prospects to others,
   - and the preferences over uncertain prospects satisfy a number of structural axioms,
-  - the agent behaves as if ... (consistent with the principle of maximizing ...)
+  - the agent behaves as if he / she had acted from
+    - a subjective probability function and a utility function

 ------